michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 EXECUTE FUNCTION ltss_filter_trigger();
 ```

-It's important to note that HA sensors often include extensive and unnecessary metadata in their attributes field.
+HA sensors often include extensive and unnecessary metadata in their attributes field.
 These attributes are stored as JSONB in the database, which can significantly increase disk usage.
 If the additional metadata is not essential for your use case, it's wise to strip it away to optimize storage.
 Below is a trigger that retains only the unit_of_measurement attribute, which is typically the most relevant, thereby minimizing storage overhead caused by extraneous data:

 ```sql
 CREATE OR REPLACE FUNCTION ltss_strip_attributes()